 The 2014 World’s End Crossfire Cabernet Sauvignon was sourced from the George III Vineyard in Rutherford (nearby neighbor is Caymus Vineyard).
 This wine is 100% varietal.
 Shows a diversity of fruit aromatics on the bouquet including blackberry, boysenberry with tinges of raspberry and hints of white pepper and as the wine opens further, a sweetness of mocha, toasted oak and vanilla.
 Well-defined yet well-integrated tannins linger softly along with darker cherry, plum and a hint of black licorice.

 Total production of the World’s End wines varies each year but is often around 4,000 cases.
 Select vintages and wines can often be found at Total Wine & More.
-World’s End wines are not available for tasting in Napa – but visitors to Bordeaux can schedule a visit and tasting at Château Teyssier (visits include a short tour and either a tasting of 2 or 7 wines), view: www.maltus.com
+World’s End wines are very selectively available for tastings in Napa Valley by appointment and visitors to Bordeaux can schedule a visit and tasting at Château Teyssier (visits include a short tour and either a tasting of 2 or 7 wines).
+For more information, visit: www.maltus.com

-Miocene Winery, American Canyon (production winery for World’s End Wines)
+Miocene Winery, American Canyon (previous production winery for World’s End Wines)